 Among them was this commitment on water use: “The daily operational potable water use for the full data center campus buildout will be an average of 20,000 gallons per day with a maximum peak use capped at 60,000 gallons per day.”

 Potable water means water that is safe for drinking.
-That word was not the version of the agreement commissioners voted to approve in September.
+That word was not in the version of the agreement commissioners voted to approve in September.
 But as part of that Sept.
 19 vote, commissioners gave then-Chairman Schaljo-Hernandez authority to finalize the agreement in secret.

 When he signed it weeks later, the total number of pages had grown from 359 to 1,583.
 And the word “potable” had been added.